Leasing Versus Purchasing an Electric Car

 - Maintenance – Leasing a vehicle for 2-4 years means that in most cases any major maintenance issues would be covered by manufacturer warranties.

 These are great benefits and have persuaded many electric car purchasers to lease their vehicles.
 On the other hand, there are some drawbacks: you may end up paying more out of pocket for a lease than purchasing and owning a new car for many years.
-Also, if you travel well over 12,000 miles a year in your car you may be better off purchasing than paying additional mileage fees - leasing typically sets an annual cap on miles of 10,000-15,000 miles depending on the lease.
+Also, if you travel well over 12,000 miles a year in your car you may be better off purchasing than paying additional mileage fees.
+Leasing typically sets an annual cap on miles of 10,000-15,000 miles depending on the lease.
 Also, the leased vehicle needs to be returned in good condition at the end of the term, so if you have kids or pets then you’ll want to keep this in mind – we recommend seat protectors to keep the interior in good shape!
 Getting out of a lease contract before the end of the term can be difficult, so if you are contemplating a move or other life changes which could necessitate using a different vehicle it may not work well for you.

 Steps to Leasing your New Plug-in Vehicle

 - Vehicle Selection and Lease Terms – decide which vehicle(s) you are interested in and determine what mileage allowance you will need.
 The recommended lease term is usually 2-3 years to ensure the vehicle is completely covered by comprehensive manufacturer warranties.
 Check with your insurance company to get a quote on your selected vehicle.